 Bouncing off the sky…”

 Luther wrote the opening track, a dobro driven “Let It Roll”, on the first day of the sessions.
 “Angel Band” resembles an old Library of Congress recording.
-“Where The Soul of Man Never Dies” evokes Delaney Bramlett’s Motel Shot album vibe, and this rendition carries another soulful tune for the great Jim Dickinson.
-Luther learned “Leaning On the Everlasting Arms” from Memphis’ Second Avenue Baptist Church when he was young.
+“Where The Soul of Man Never Dies” evokes Delaney Bramlett’s Motel Shot vibe, and this rendition delivers a timeless tune for The High Priest of Memphis Mojo.
+Luther learned “Leaning On the Everlasting Arms” as a boy at the Memphis Second Avenue Baptist Church.

-“His Eye Is On the Sparrow”, a beautiful hymnal, Luther’s mother sang to his father during his final days at the hospital.
-“You Got To Walk That Lonesome Highway” resonates like some hymn on Sunday morning; this song takes you to church.
-It’s a great song for anyone.
+Luther’s mom sang to Jim “His Eye Is On the Sparrow” during his final days at the hospital.
+“You Got To Walk That Lonesome Highway” resonates like some hymn on Sunday morning.

-The Dickinson Family have always loved Mississippi Fred McDowell, and the song “Keep Your Lamp Trimmed and Burning”, stands as one of three McDowell songs on this collection.
+The Dickinson Family loved Mississippi Fred McDowell, and “Keep Your Lamp Trimmed and Burning”, stands as one of three McDowell numbers on this collection.
 Luther’s guitar work on “Trimmed and Burning” proves incandescent.
-“Softly & Tenderly” counts as another song Luther learned from The Second Avenue Baptist Church.
-This song ranks a gospel blues at its finest.
+“Softly & Tenderly” counts as another tune Luther learned at The Second Avenue Baptist Church.
+This composition distills gospel, country and blues music into one pure sound.

-“Up Over Yonder”, a chipper tune, that allows a lighthearted, soulful message to resonate long after the song ends.
-Luther’s guitar mastery of Fred McDowell’s work once again becomes evident on the swampy “Back Back Train”.
-The final track on Onward And Upward, an old Otha Turner favorite, “Glory Glory”, serves as testimony of the eternal spirit of Mr. Jim Dickinson.
+“Up Over Yonder” exudes a lighthearted, peaceful message that lingers long after the song ends.
+Luther’s guitar mastery of Fred McDowell’s style shines on the swampy “Back Back Train”.
+The final track on Onward and Upward, an old Otha Turner gem, “Glory Glory”, serves as compelling evidence for Jim Dickinson’s eternal musical spirit.

-Read my interview with Luther in Insured Beyond The Grave Vol. 2…
+Interview with Luther Dickinson in Insured Beyond The Grave Vol. 2